 This is focused on the physical health of the eye.
-It is similar to the routine eye exam you are used to, but does not include the refraction (glasses prescription) because that is done in the Neuro-Visual assessment.
-The ocular health assessment includes
+It is similar to the routine eye exam you are used to but does not include the refraction (glasses prescription), as that is done in the Neuro-Visual Assessment.

 - OCT (Optical Coherence Tomography) 3D scans of retina and nerve

 - NCT (Non-Contact Tonometry) — puff of air to measure pressures

 - Bio-microscopy — examining your eyes with bio-microscope